mrgandyy/tacofx/README.md

 ## License (documentation)

-These documentation files may be shared and referenced freely.
+The contents of this documentation repository may be shared, referenced, and linked freely.

-(Your shader package license terms still apply to the shader assets themselves.)
+This license applies to documentation files only.

+The TacoFX shader package, source files, textures, and distributed Unity assets remain subject to the commercial license included with the purchased package.
+Redistribution, resale, or rehosting of the shader assets is strictly prohibited.